LamAnnieV/K8s_configuration/K8s_Config.md

-# How to Configure EKS Cluster
+# How to Configure EKS

 In the Jenkins Agent - Kubernetes: